dan-velez/corpus_generate/README.md

 ## TODO ##
+* Cannot install package `google` on linux: https://pypi.org/project/google/

-* Train a classifier for a set number of topics
+* Train a classifier for a set number of topics.

+* Create a **classifier generator** given a set of topics.

 * How to generate training data for a term or phrase
     * Input:  {"topic": "Products/Checking and Savings", "Explanation": "Everything about deposit accounts"}